Four Star Television: A powerhouse Hollywood launching pad

-Dick Powell's death, Aaron Spelling's Exit
+Dick Powell's death, Aaron Spelling's exit

 On January 2, 1963, a day after his last appearance on his program The Dick Powell Show aired, Dick Powell died of stomach cancer.
 The stomach cancer was likely a result of having directed Howard Hughes's The Conqueror, amidst dust clouds of atomic test radiation in Utah.
-Out of a cast and crew of 220 people, 91 contracted various forms of organ cancers by 1981, including stars John Wayne and Agnes Moorehead.
+Out of a cast and crew of 220 people, 91 contracted various forms of organ cancers by 1981, including stars John Wayne, Susan Hayward and Agnes Moorehead.

 An ad executive named Thomas McDermott was brought in to run the studio for Niven, Boyer, and Powell's family.
 But without Powell's vision, the studio went into a period of decline.
 Within two years after Powell's death, Four Star had decreased to only five programs on the air.
-After another two years, all but one; The Big Valley was gone.
+After another two years, all but one had gone off the air; The Big Valley was the only show left.
 Aaron Spelling began his career at Four Star Television as a staff writer and after a number of hits began producing television shows for Four Star.
-Spelling left the studio in 1966 to form his own production company with Danny Thomas, Thomas Spelling Productions.
+Spelling left the studio in 1966 to form his own production company with Danny Thomas, Thomas-Spelling Productions.

 For a brief time, Four Star Television owned Valiant Records, but sold the label to Warner Bros.
 Records in 1966, shortly after pop group The Association released their first records for the label.
 Early copies of the album And Then...
 Along Comes the Association show the Four Star disclaimer blacked out at the bottom of the label.